Hiram College Profile

 NCAA Division III; North Coast Athletic Conference.
 Sixteen intercollegiate varsity sports for men and women.

-The average projected Hiram College institutional scholarship and gift aid package for students who entered Hiram fall of 2011 was $16,000.
+The average Hiram College institutional scholarship and gift aid package for students who entered Hiram fall of 2014 was $24,845.